PedCoelho/gather-town-scripts/README.md

 **v2 roadmap**

--   Possibly add some kind of interaction
+-   Add some kinds of interaction (teleport, player names on hover, etc)
 -   Possibly have a mode that renders all maps in a given space simultaneously
 -   Maybe consider highlighting certain important types / kinds of objects (ex: portals, interactive objects)
     -   could be a toggle that triggers a boolean that gets checked on render function, or wrapper